RE/MAX We Sell Paradise > Blog of Local Area > Animals > The Wide-Eyed Sunbittern

 New Caledonia’s Kagu, the closest relative of the Sunbittern.
 These two birds shared a common ancestor ten of millions of years ago.
 The Sunbittern, although it lives in South and Central America, has no close relatives there. c/o JJ Harrison, wikicommons.

-This suggests a Gondwanan origin of the bird – the predecessor of both the Sunbittern and the Kagu lived on the Gondwanan supercontinent before it started to split some 180 million years ago.
+The great distance between cousins suggests a Gondwanan origin of the bird – the predecessor of both the Sunbittern and the Kagu lived on the Gondwanan supercontinent before it started to split some 180 million years ago.
 So it is thought that the Sunbittern is an ancient bird, a living fossil whose evolutionary relatives date back 40 million years and its bird-like predecessors date back all the way to the days of Gondwana when birds, as a Class, were just beginning to emerge.
 That is also when dinosaurs sroamed and would continue to roam for another 80 million years.

 The supercontinent of Gondwana begun breaking up about 140 million years ago - thus the common ancestor of both the Kagu and Sunbittern ended up in today's South America and New Caledonia (near Australia). c/o Lennart Kudling, wikicommons.